strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 - University of Padua
 date: 17 February, 2023
 abstract: |
-  The goal of this assignment is to solve the Traveling Salesperson Problem (TSP) via a Mixed Integer Linear Programming model, and study up to which size the problem can be solved in different amounts of time (e.g. 0.1s, 1s, 10s,...).
+  The goal of this assignment is to solve the Traveling Salesperson Problem (TSP) for a drilling problem via a Mixed Integer Linear Programming model, and study up to which size the problem can be solved in different amounts of time (e.g. 0.1s, 1s, 10s,...).
 The implementation uses the CPLEX API.
 geometry: margin=1in
 lang: en-GB